inesohenriques/RMD-Snipets/Collect/SNIP0001-data-anonymisation-pseudonimisation.md

 ## Notes

-Organoids/tumoroids or PDX models fall under the scope of the GDPR.
-They can be indirectly linked to the person to which the tissue belonged to.
+Organoids/tumoroids or PDX models fall under the scope of the GDPR, since can be indirectly linked to the person to which the tissue belonged to.